-The development I see in student skills in such a short amount of time is a direct result of the individuals who are leading The Startup Studio and the environment they intentionally curate for students so that failing forward is an expectation.
+The development I see in student skills in such a short amount of time is a direct result of the individuals who are leading Learn to Start and the environment they intentionally curate for students so that failing forward is an expectation.

 Dr. Leslie Williams began her career in education in 2002 as an English teacher at Booker T. Washington High School in Pensacola, Florida.
 This high school was also the same one that Leslie graduated from, so returning to her alma mater was instrumental in shaping who she became as an educator.
 After six years, she relocated to Windermere Preparatory School in Windermere, FL where she continued teaching English at that standard, honors, and IB levels.